brandur/sorg/content/drafts/postgres-atomicity.md

 into its data files.

-`RecordTransactionCommit` from the snippet above handles getting a change to the WAL:
+`RecordTransactionCommit` from the snippet above handles getting a change in transaction state to the WAL:

 ``` c
 static TransactionId